immanuelfodor/rocketchat-push-gateway/README.md

 Tested with Gotify as push notification destination, but in theory, it should work with any service [Apprise](https://github.com/caronc/apprise) supports.

+If you use XMPP, there is a similar project for that protocol here: [immanuelfodor/xmpp-muc-message-gateway](https://github.com/immanuelfodor/xmpp-muc-message-gateway)

 ## Contact

 Immánuel Fodor